syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/What-is-the-use-of-Undo-Redo-functionality-in-Tree.md

 ---
 layout: post
 title: Use of Undo/ Redo functionality in TreeViewAdv | Syncfusion
-description: Learn about What is the use of Undo/ Redo functionality in TreeViewAdv using HistoryManager property in Syncfusion Windows Forms TreeView and more details.
+description: Learn about What is the use of Undo/ Redo functionality using HistoryManager property in Syncfusion Windows Forms TreeView and more details.
 platform: WindowsForms
 control: TreeView
 documentation: ug